Healthy Homes Assessment Waterloo

 • Does the home have sufficient ventilation including extractor fans?

-The consequences of not having a Healthy Home with regard to lawful Residential Tenancies Act and consequently falling on the wrong side of the tenant solutions ruling can have a significant impact for property owners and landlords.
-For specialist guidance, contact us now and schedule your rental properties house evaluation.
+The consequences of not having the Healthy Home with regard to the Residential Tenancies Act and consequently getting on the wrong side of the tenant services ruling can be significant for property owners and landlords.
+For expert advice, call today to book your rental property home evaluation.

 home assessments for rental properties